pranavpv773/Responsive_whatsApp/README.md

 # whatsapp_clone

-A new Flutter project.
+ Flutter project.

-## Getting Started
+## Using MVVM Architecture, firebase, Provider

 This project is a starting point for a Flutter application.